-CDC vaccine advisory panel again postpones vote on hepatitis B shot schedule
+CDC vaccine advisory panel votes in favor of ending recommendation for hepatitis B shot at birth

-The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices delayed its vote on the hepatitis B shot schedule, pushing it to Friday.
+The Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices on Friday voted to stop recommending infants receive the hepatitis B shot at birth, pushing it until a baby is 2 months old for children born to mothers who test negative for the virus.

 During the panel's meeting on Thursday, members had disagreements and were confused over the voting language, resulting in their decision to push the vote to Friday morning instead of holding it on Thursday afternoon as scheduled, NBC News reported.
 The committee was originally supposed to vote on the hepatitis B vaccine schedule in September.